jose-techcode/Bot-Luamod/README.md

-# 1. BOT Luamod
+# 1. Bot Luamod

-The "BOT Luamod" is a Discord bot whose main function is to moderate a server, provide a logging system for monitoring, and offer features for members and developers, including AI commands (chatbot).
-By cloning the repository, you can enter "developer mode," control the AI, and access a funcional REST GET API and a local REST API, provided you configure these elements correctly.
+[OBSOLETE] The Bot Luamod is a Discord Bot whose main function is to moderate a server, provide a logging system for monitoring, and offer features for members and developers, including AI commands (chatbot).

 # 2. Features